rudraPratapMitra/Weather-Prediction-Mini-Project-R/README.md

 # Weather-Prediction-Mini-Project-R
-Description:
-This repository contains a weather prediction mini project implemented in R. The project focuses on predicting weather conditions in Seattle based on historical data.
-The main goal is to develop a predictive model using the Naive Bayes algorithm to forecast the weather accurately.
+This weather prediction mini project serves as a practical demonstration of applying the Naive Bayes algorithm for weather forecasting.
+By analyzing historical data and evaluating the model's performance, it provides insights into the accuracy of predictions and potential applications in real-world scenarios.
+Feel free to explore the code, experiment with different models, and contribute to further enhance the project's capabilities.

 The project includes the following steps: